 Furthermore, it is very important never to reuse needles, as this may lead to infection and increase one’s risk of injury.
 Reused needles may also cause more pain as they are dull.

 Speaking of infections, if people happen to use a pump, they just need to be extra careful and check for infection at the injection site.
 In case they notice something, they must contact their doctor immediately.

 Infections, other than the whole array of complications they can cause, can also increase blood sugar levels.
 Also, take special care when it comes to hygiene and changing the infusion set.

 Rotating Injection Areas

 People need to mix things up when they choose which area they are going to inject the insulin.
 This goes particularly if they happen to favor the stomach.
-Constantly injecting in the same place can cause scarred tissue, which makes it harder for their body to absorb the administered insulin.
+Constantly injecting in the same place can cause scar tissue, which makes it harder for the body to absorb the administered insulin.

 Also, while we’re on the subject of poor absorption, try and avoid any area two inches around the navel.
 Another important thing to consider is to specify the sites on the body for specific insulin injections.
 This is because most insulins don’t mix.

 Prefill The Syringes

 If people happen to administer an insulin injection to someone else (who is, say, impaired visually), then a wise notion would be to prefill their syringes.

 Self-administration is advised as often as possible.
 That way, they can maintain their independence, and others still are making sure that the dose is accurate.
 The same goes for those who are in charge of caring for individuals with limited mathematic skills.